 Exemplary in the way their allocations are diversified and geared to take opportunities, the above mentioned VaR funds also offer a good illustration of how funds are defining themselves mainly in terms of their risk level.
 In the post-bubble world, they exemplify the growing supply of funds that seek to raise returns while accommodating high risk aversion among investors.
 More generally, in recent years CISs have started offering different ways to "structure" risk, first by building varying levels of guarantees into structured funds, then by introducing increasingly active directional strategies, especially on equity markets.
 Lately, advanced risk structuring techniques have been extended to include benchmarked investment products and even ETFs.
-Thus, structured funds are understood here in the sense of CIS products.4 They relate to the capacity of CIS to specify adjusted risk-return and intertemporal payment profiles, usually by using derivatives and possibly leverage.5 They have been widely
+Thus, structured products are understood here in the sense of fund products structured as CIS.
+They relate to the capacity of CIS to specify adjusted risk-return and intertemporal payment profiles, usually by using derivatives and possibly leverage.
+They have been widely marketed to the general public, and particularly so in some European jurisdictions, since the mid-1990s and especially in the general climate of risk aversion following the market meltdown.
+These are typically closed-end funds offering specific payout profiles "based on the performance of a basket of reference assets and/or indices (e.g. equities, bonds, currencies or commodities and, more recently, hedge funds)."
+The investment objectives proposed by these products usually reflect technical considerations, like tax arbitrages to avoid tax on certain types of investment, or a more fundamental desire to offer exposure to risk (i.e. volatility) limited by principal protection.
+The most common funds of this type combine investments in zero coupon bonds with stock options based on broad market indices.
+They aim to achieve a return profile that guarantees minimum capital protection at